aryangupta0405/Lap-Timer/README.md

 # Lap Timer

 ## Introduction
-The lap timer was implemented to measure accurate lap timings to check the consistency of the driver.
+The lap timer was implemented to measure accurate lap timings for a Formula student vehicle  to check the consistency of the driver.
 This was implemented using a laser, LDR(light-dependent resistor), 16x2 LCD, LoRa modules and Arduino Nano.
 The lap timer can be used to find lap timings for a circular track as well as for a straight-line acceleration test.
 The straight-line version makes use of LoRa modules for wireless communication between the start and finish of the test.

 ## Components Used
 * Arduino Nano